Terraforming of Mars: Funded research: ecopoiesis

 The Mars Ecopoiesis Test Bed showing its transparent dome to allow for solar heat and photosynthesis, and the cork-screw system to collect and seal Martian soil together with oxygen-producing Earth organisms.
 Total length is about 7 cm.

 Since 2014, the NASA Institute for Advanced Concepts (NIAC) program and Techshot Inc have been working together to develop sealed biodomes that would employ colonies of oxygen-producing cyanobacteria and algae for the production of molecular oxygen (O_{2}) on Martian soil.
-But first they need to test if it works on a small scale on Mars.
+First they need to test if it works on a small scale on Mars.
 The proposal is called Mars Ecopoiesis Test Bed.
 Eugene Boland is the Chief Scientist at Techshot, a company located in Greenville, Indiana.

 They intend to send small canisters of extremophile photosynthetic algae and cyanobacteria aboard a future rover mission.
 The rover would cork-screw the 7 cm canisters into selected sites likely to experience transients of liquid water, drawing some Martian soil and then release oxygen-producing microorganisms to grow within the sealed soil.
 The hardware would use Martian subsurface ice as its phase changes into liquid water.
 The system would then look for oxygen given off as metabolic byproduct and report results to a Mars-orbiting relay satellite.

 If this experiment works on Mars, they will propose to build several large and sealed structures called biodomes, to produce and harvest oxygen for a future human mission to Mars life support systems.
 Being able to create oxygen there would provide considerable cost-savings to NASA and allow for longer human visits to Mars than would be possible if astronauts have to transport their own heavy oxygen tanks.
 This biological process, called ecopoiesis, would be isolated, in contained areas, and is not meant as a type of global planetary engineering for terraforming of Mars's atmosphere, but NASA states that "This will be the first major leap from laboratory studies into the implementation of experimental (as opposed to analytical) planetary in situ research of greatest interest to planetary biology, ecopoiesis, and terraforming."

 Research at the University of Arkansas presented in June 2015 suggested that some methanogens could survive in Mars's low pressure.
 Rebecca Mickol found that in her laboratory, four species of methanogens survived low-pressure conditions that were similar to a subsurface liquid aquifer on Mars.
 The four species that she tested were Methanothermobacter wolfeii, Methanosarcina barkeri, Methanobacterium formicicum, and Methanococcus maripaludis.
 Methanogens do not require oxygen or organic nutrients, are non-photosynthetic, use hydrogen as their energy source and carbon dioxide (CO_{2}) as their carbon source, so they could exist in subsurface environments on Mars.